Remote Head Compatibility Matrix

 • Distance matters: Higher voltage lowers current and reduces drop—see 12V vs 24V for long runs.

-• Wire gauge: Target ≈ 5% drop at the farthest head; upsize copper or shorten runs as needed.
+• Wire gauge: Target ≈ 5% drop at the farthest head; upsize copper or shorten runs.
 Use the wire gauge tables.

 • Polarity & terminations: Follow head/host diagrams; some heads are polarized.
-Keep splices tight and minimal.
+Keep splices minimal and tight; torque terminals per spec.

 Environment & Ratings